unicode-org/icu4x/docs/string-representation.md

 ### Encoding forms deliberately not included

-Guaranteed-invalid UTF-16 is not in use in practice.
+Guaranteed-valid UTF-16 is not in use in practice.
 The use of UTF-32 is rare enough that it's not worth supporting.

 ## Non-resumable operations